-Our measure of smoke impacts combines satellite-derived wildfire smoke plume data and gridded ground-level $PM{2.5}$ monitoring data.
-For each day, we record whether a campground was covered by smoke based on daily observations of smoke plumes from the National Oceanic and Atmospheric Administration (NOAA) Hazard Mapping System (Schroeder et al. 2008).13 Each day, NOAA analysts manually trace the perimeters of smoke plumes using satellite photography, producing daily shapefiles.
-These data have been used in studies examining the effect of smoke on air pollution, health, labor markets, self-protective behavior, and crime (Borgschulte et al. 2022; Burke et al. 2021; 2022; Burkhardt et al. 2019; Cullen 2020; Gellman et al. 2022; Heft-Neal et al. 2022; Miller et al. 2021; Preisler et al. 2015).
+Our measure of smoke impacts combines satellite-derived wildfire smoke plume data and gridded ground-level PM{2.5} monitoring data.
+For each day, we record whether a campground was covered by smoke based on daily observations of smoke plumes from the National Oceanic and Atmospheric Administration (NOAA) Hazard Mapping System (Schroeder et al. 2008).14 Each day, NOAA analysts manually trace the perimeters of smoke plumes using satellite photography, producing daily shapefiles.
+These data have been used in studies examining the effect of smoke on air pollution, health, labor markets, self-protective behavior, and crime (Borgschulte et al. 2022; Burke et al. 2021; Preisler et al. 2015).

 One challenge presented by this dataset is that satellite photography does not reveal where in the air column a smoke plume is: it could be at the ground level or high in the atmosphere.
 If the latter, it may not reflect on-the-ground conditions.
-To address this challenge, we code an area as smoke affected only if it is covered by a smoke plume and its ground-level $PM{2.5}$ is above at least 1.64 standard deviations of the location-specific seasonal mean for nonsmoke days, which represents the 95th percentile of a normal distribution (Burkhardt et al. 2019; Gellman et al. 2022).14 Figure A3 in Appendix A displays an example of that restriction using kriged $PM{2.5}$ data from Burkhardt et al. (2019).
-The map
+To address this challenge, we code an area as smoke-affected only if it is covered by a smoke plume and its ground-level PM{2.5} is above at least 1.64 standard deviations of the location-specific seasonal mean for non-smoke days, which represents the 95th percentile of a normal distribution (Burkhardt et al. 2019; Gellman et al. 2022).
+Figure A3 in Appendix A displays an